Pound recoups some post-BOE losses, holds near 5-week low | Business

 The on-hold decision sent sterling to its biggest weekly loss against the dollar since August at almost 1.5% while against the euro it fell the most since April.
 Sarah Hewin, senior economist at Standard Chartered, said the uncertainty sown by the BoE move would weigh on the pound.

-The data from the U.S. Commodity Futures Trading Commission shows a swing from a net "short" a month ago as the BoE seemed to guide rate expectations higher.
-Last week's violent selloff will have wiped out much of that positioning however, and by 1430 GMT, the pound firmed almost 0.5% against the dollar at $1.3537, moving off the $1.3425 low hit on Friday.
+The data from the U.S. Commodity Futures Trading Commission shows a swing from a net short a month ago as the BoE seemed to guide rate expectations higher.
+Last week's violent sell-off will have wiped out much of that positioning however, and by 1645 GMT, the pound firmed 0.6% against the weaker dollar at $1.3564, moving off the $1.3425 low hit on Friday.
 That was a five-week low and a shade off the one-year low of $1.3412 touched at the end of September.

-Against the euro too, it rose 0.3% at 85.47 pence, having fallen last week as low as 85.950.
-Derivatives markets appear to flag downside.
+Against the euro, it rose 0.3% at 85.48 pence, having touched 85.950 last week.
+Derivatives markets indicate traders expect sterling to weaken.
 Risk reversals, which give the right to sell or buy, show a higher premium for pound "put" options than for "calls".
-Puts allow holders to sell .
+Puts allow holders to sell.

 Stephen Gallo, a strategist at BMO Capital Markets, said markets would want to see firm evidence of labour market strengthening before being confident of a December rate hike.
 "Last week's BoE policy decision probably demonstrated that higher-than-expected CPI inflation won't be enough on its own to warrant a pre-Christmas tightening of policy," Gallo said